History of cartography: Song dynasty

 During the Song dynasty (960–1279) Emperor Taizu of Song ordered Lu Duosun in 971 to update and 're-write all the Tu Jing in the world', which would seem to be a daunting task for one individual, who was sent out throughout the provinces to collect texts and as much data as possible.
 With the aid of Song Zhun, the massive work was completed in 1010, with some 1566 chapters.
 The later Song Shi historical text stated (Wade-Giles spelling):

 Like the earlier Liang dynasty stone-stele maps (mentioned above), there were large and intricately carved stone stele maps of the Song period.
 For example, the 3 ft squared stone stele map of an anonymous artist in 1137, following the grid scale of 100 li squared for each grid square.
 What is truly remarkable about this map is the incredibly precise detail of coastal outlines and river systems in China (refer to Needham's Volume 3, Plate LXXXI for an image).
 The map shows 500 settlements and a dozen rivers in China, and extends as far as Korea and India.
 On the reverse, a copy of a more ancient map uses grid coordinates in a scale of 1:1,500,000 and shows the coastline of China with great accuracy.

 The famous 11th-century scientist and polymath statesman Shen Kuo (1031–1095) was also a geographer and cartographer.
 His largest atlas included twenty three maps of China and foreign regions that were drawn at a uniform scale of 1:900,000.
 Shen also created a three-dimensional raised-relief map using sawdust, wood, beeswax, and wheat paste, while representing the topography and specific locations of a frontier region to the imperial court.
-Shen Kuo's contemporary, Su Song (1020–1101), was a cartographer who created detailed maps in order to resolve a territorial border dispute between the Song dynasty and the Liao dynasty.
+Shen Kuo's contemporary, Su Song (1020–1101), was a cartographer who created detailed maps to resolve a territorial border dispute between the Song dynasty and the Liao dynasty.